timgh/reactnd-project-myreads-starter/README.md

 ## Project Overview

-In the MyReads project is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+The MyReads project is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.

 To get started right away: